$3,100,000Pressure sore death

 Proving Negligence in Bedsore Lawsuits

-To successfully pursue an elder abuse or bedsore lawsuit, you must demonstrate that the nursing home’s negligence directly led to the development of bedsores.
+To successfully pursue an elder abuse or bedsore lawsuit, you must prove that the nursing home’s negligence directly caused the development of the resident’s bedsores or worsened their condition.

 Duty of Care